aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-logic-to-unmerged-regions/_index.md

 We can insert different code in the handler to control how unmerged regions are handled.
 Using the code below in the handler instead will change the text in the first paragraph of the region to a helpful message while any subsequent paragraphs in the region are removed.
 These other paragraphs are removed as they would remain in the region after merging our message.

 The replacement text is merged into the first field by setting the specified text into the **FieldMergingArgs.Text** property.
-The text from this property is merged into the field by the mail merge engine.
+The text from this property is merged into the field by the Mail Merge engine.

 The code applies this for only the first field in the region by checking the **FieldMergingArgs.FieldValue** property.
 The field value of the first field in the region is marked with “FirstField” .
 This makes this type of logic easier to implement over many regions as no extra code is required.